GRID4EARTH/healpix-plot/docs/user-guide/sampling-grid.md

 ## 2. Bounding box (`ParametrizedSamplingGrid.from_bbox`)

-Use `ParametrizedSamplingGrid.from_bbox()` to pin the output to a fixed region regardless of the data.
-Note that this is a classmethod of `ParametrizedSamplingGrid`, not of the base `SamplingGrid`:
+Use `ParametrizedSamplingGrid.from_bbox()` to pin the output to a fixed region regardless of the data:

 ```python
 from healpix_plot.sampling_grid import ParametrizedSamplingGrid